Wednesday, September 14, 2022

 20. Joseph Smith and his scribes wrote of two instruments used in translating the Book of Mormon.

-This is a deliberately misleading sentence.
+This is a blatantly misleading sentence.
 Joseph never wrote of any instrument other than the Urim and Thummim.

 Oliver Cowdery, his main scribe for all but a few pages of the Book of Mormon we have today, never wrote of any instrument other than the Urim and Thummim.